en

 Passerbys, passerbyes, and other awkward forms

 The most natural way to build a plural form of a noun is to add a -s or -es.
 But then we get clumsy attempts like “passerbys, “passerbyes,” and “passer-bys.”
-Of course, none of them is correct.
+If you have an English tutor, they will tell you, of course, that none of them is correct.

 “Passerby” is a compound word.
 It is built by bringing together the noun “passer” and adverb “by.”
 And we can’t attach a -s to an adverb.
 In this case, we can only add it to the noun.